codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-app-partner-guidance.md

 ## Xero App Store Partners

-To become an Ecosystem App Partner you need to:
+To become an App Store Partner you need to:

 - Create a Commercial Agreement with Xero.
 - Comply with the relevant Certification Checkpoints.